11/8/2024

 Chief Executive Officer

 Look, Daniela, the implied assumption is retail, when you break it down to the very product, the demand has to be met with a certain product.
-And the demand we have obviously now products in our retail network.
-And that speaks to my commentary before that we have put some extra sellout commercial campaigning around those products where we need to have an extra push to get them off the yard.
-And what we produce, what we produce fresh is obviously completely aligned with the demand that we see in the market to come.
-So when we talk about one and a half months to high, that is a financial number.
-But when you double click on what is the retail underneath, which tractor combinations, which configurations, et cetera, that is a more complex.
-More complex riddle.
-And hence, that's why we operate our industrial machine by matching retail demand as we entering next year.
-And then we underproduce again in order to have a good balance of selling out the fresh inventory that we add as well as keep selling off the inventory that we have carried over to next year.
+And the demand, we have obviously now products in our retail network.
+And that speaks to my commentary before that we have put some extra sellout commercial campaigning around those products. where we need to have an extra push to get them off the yard.
+And what we produce fresh is obviously completely in line with the demand that we see in the market to come.
+So when we talk about one and a half months too high, that is a financial number.
+But when you double-click on what is the retail underneath, which tractor combinations, which configurations, et cetera, that is a more complex riddle, and hence that's why We operate our industrial machine by matching retail demand as we're entering next year, and then we underproduce again in order to have a good balance of selling out the fresh inventory that we add as well as keep selling off the inventory that we have carried over to next year.
 So it's a mix of the two.
-So inventory in the end breaks down into very specific products that need a very specific customer demand.
+So inventory in the end breaks down into very specific products that meet a very specific customer demand.
 So it's a matching task that takes a couple of quarters.

 speaker